 Concussions in Youth Athletes - North Dakota

 Governor Dalrymple signed SB 2281 into law on April 22, 2011.
-This law can be found in two different sections of the North Dakota Code- section 15.1-18.2-04, under the education code, and section 32-12.1 of the North Dakota Code.
+This law can be found at the North Dakota Code- section 15.1-18.2-04, under the education code.
 (N.D.
 Cent.
 Code § 15.1-18.2-04).
 On January 8, 2013, HB 1028 was introduced into the North Carolina Legislature and was signed by the governor on April 10, 2012, effectively amending §15.1-18.2-04.